What You Need to Know About Pharmacist

 Related Job Titles

-In the United States, there were 312,500 jobs for Pharmacist in 2016.
+In 2016, there was an estimated number of 312,500 jobs in the United States for Pharmacist.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 17,400 new jobs for Pharmacist by 2026.
 Due to new job openings and attrition, there will be an average of 15,300 job openings in this field each year.

 The states with the most job growth for Pharmacist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Wisconsin, or New Jersey.
 These states have the worst job growth for this type of profession.